Kolexx/Kolexx-FPL-Team-Composition-Performance-Analysis-Data-Extraction-Power-BI-Visualization/README.md

 - Captain Impact – Evaluated how captain and vice-captain choices influenced total team points using multipliers applied to selected players.

+**The PowerBI FPL dashboard reveals key insights, including stable team value, fluctuating captain contributions, a steady ranking improvement after early drops, and the need for optimized transfers and squad balance, highlighting areas to refine for better performance**